Biola Alabi

-Biola Alabi is a Nigerian businesswoman and the CEO of Biola Alabi Media (BAM), a production company that produces TV series and movies for the Nigerian market, such as the food travel series Bukas and Joints, movies; Lara and the Beat and Banana Island Ghost.
+Biola Alabi is a Nigerian businesswoman and the CEO of Biola Alabi Media (BAM)..
 She previously served as Managing Director for M-Net Africa part of the globally renowned Naspers Group, where she launched seven Africa Magic channels including the indigenous language channels; Africa Magic Yoruba and Hausa.
 She also developed the Africa Magic Viewers’ Choice Awards which is regarded as the “African Oscars”.

-Biola Alabi is an angel investor and advisor in the fast-growing African technology and media startup ecosystem.
+Biola Alabi is an angel investor and advisor in African technology and media startup ecosystem.
 She is a limited partner in numerous funds, and has invested in companies like Trove Technologies, and Chekkit.
 She is a Non-Executive Director at Unilever Nigeria PLC, a member of the board of directors at Monty Mobile, and the Chairwoman of Big Cabal Media.

 Early life and education

 Biola was born in the US to Nigerian parents.
 The eldest among four children of Yoruba origin, her father is from Akure in Ondo State, while her mother is from Ilesa, a town in Osun State.
 Alabi attended University of Cincinnati where she graduated with a degree in Public and Community Health, she furthered her education with a program at Harvard University's Kennedy School of Government and Yale University's Jackson Institute of Global Affairs.